peterdemin/peterdemin.github.io/source/17_notes/21-a_senior_engineer_s_guide_to_the_system_design_interview_p3.md

       I'm just thinking out loud for now, so don't hold me to any of this.
       We can come back to it later."
     - Data storage.
-        - Mention using blob storage for storing binary large objects.
+        - Mention using blob storage to store large binary objects.
-        - SQL vs NoSQL dance:
+        - SQL vs. NoSQL dance:
             - Do we need strong consistency?
             - Do we have large volumes of unstructured data?
-            - Pick one, justify the choice, move on.
+            - Pick one, justify the choice, and move on.
         - Iterate on the storage design:
-            - Add table for each entity.
+            - Add a table for each entity.
             - See if all access patterns are supported.
             - Add fields/tables.
             - Check for performance bottlenecks.
-              Stating your rationale followed by a subtle "what do you think?" or "let me know if you think I’m approaching this the wrong way" is the perfect balance between being independent but also collaborative.
+              Stating your rationale followed by a subtle "What do you think?" or "let me know if you think I’m approaching this the wrong way" is the perfect balance between being independent and collaborative.
             - Optimize read speed using prepopulated tables.
     - Microservices.
         - Caches.